What is Vitamin E for horses?

-Myocare-E can help support essential body cells during hard exercise with a unique formula of Vitamin E, Natural Selenium, HMB (β-Hydroxy β-Methylbutyric Acid), Lysine and Beta Alanine.
+Myocare-E can help support essential body cells during hard exercise with a unique formula of Vitamin E for horses, Natural Selenium, HMB (β-Hydroxy β-Methylbutyric Acid), Lysine and Beta Alanine.
 A unique supplement offering the ultimate muscle care in horses; aiding muscle physiology, muscle development, suppleness, energy, and recovery.

 **EXCITING NEW FORMULA** Our vets have developed a new and improved formula for our Myocare-E following recent studies and clinical trials.
-We have added extra Vitamin E, a powerful antioxidant essential to the horse to keep the muscles, nerve cells and al internal workings functioning smoothly.
+We have added extra Vitamin E for horses, a powerful antioxidant essential to the horse to keep the muscles, nerve cells and al internal workings functioning smoothly.
 Combined with natural Selenium for optimal support against free radicals to help protect the muscles from oxidative damage.